jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 So this is a __Reference Inward__ parameter, as opposed to a __Reference Outward__ parameter.
 The reference direction goes the other way around.
 Instead of a parent passing an object to the command, it is like the *command* passes a reference back to container of the command.

 The command writes to the output object.
 Unlike __Reference__ and __Value__ parameters, there is no distinction between __In, Out__ and __Thru__ for __Reference Inward__ parameters.
 The reason __Reference Inward__ parameters do not have three variations, is that the command’s reading and writing values to the object is irrelevant to the *parameter passing*.
-To the outside, it does not matter whether the parameter is read from or written to or both.
+To the outside, it might not matter whether the parameter is read from or written to or both.
 All that matters, is that an object is produced. __Reference Inward, Value In__ and __Reference Inward, Value Thru__ are not relevant.
 The __Reference Inward__ parameter *can* be *read from* by the sub-command, but that it’s just not relevant to *parameter passing* between a command and its container.
 Because __Reference Inward, Value Out__ is only relevant for reading values from an output object, it is shortened to __Object Out__.

 An __Object Out__ should really only be accessed *after* the command has run.